 about composer ADAM SILVERMAN

-Adam Silverman (born 15 August 1973, in Atlanta, GA) is an American composer who currently lives both in New York City and Swarthmore, PA.
+Adam Silverman (born 1973 in Atlanta, GA) is a composer who lives in Swarthmore, PA.
 He teaches music composition, theory, songwriting and orchestration as Associate Professor of Music Theory and Composition at West Chester University and works actively creating new compositions that are performed on concerts worldwide.

 Silverman's compositions feature a broad variety of instrumental and vocal settings, and his most frequently performed works have been for opera, percussion ensemble, cello (including many compositions for accompanied and unaccompanied solo cello, and both original works and arrangements for cello choirs).
 Most recently, he has composed a string of concertos: one for saxophone and wind ensemble, one for marimba and wind ensemble, and a double concerto for violin, cello and orchestra.